-- A man was struggling to take care of a single, tame olive tree.
-He traded the branches of this tree with the branches of a number of wild olive trees in other parts of the vineyard (Jacob 5:3-14).
+- A man was laboring to take care of a single, tame olive tree.
+He removed the branches of this tree and grafted many of them into trees in other parts of the vineyard, replacing them with the branches of a wild olive tree (Jacob 5:3-14).

 - The man wept and asked his servant what more they could have done for the vineyard, and who is to blame for this tragedy (Jacob 5:41-47).

 - The servant answered that the branches have overcome the roots, “taking strength unto themselves” because of their pride.
 The man commanded his servant to burn the vineyard, but the servant convinced him to “spare it a little longer (Jacob 5:48-51).

 - The man outlined a new plan: they would gradually return the branches to their original trees, discarding the only worst branches and keeping the root and the branches equal in strength so that the good branches could grow and overcome the bad.
 This new plan would be labor-intensive, so many more servants were needed (Jacob 5:52-69).

 - More servants were called, and they worked together to execute the plan.
 Eventually, all of the trees were producing good fruit.
 The man thanked his servants for their great work.
 He said that he would enjoy the good fruit for a long time.
 When the vineyard began producing bad fruit again, he would separate the good from the bad and burn the vineyard (Jacob 5:70-77).

 - The tame olive tree represents the house of Israel.
 The scenes in this allegory will literally happen.
 In the last days, the servants of the Lord will work hard to gather Israel (Jacob 6:1-3).